 Each year, the Philadelphia Eagles seem to struggle with their salary cap.
 More times than not, it looks worse than it is before restructuring contracts.
-However, this year, due to lousy draft picks and poor deals by general manager Howie Roseman, the front office has some work to do.
+However, due to lousy draft picks in 2020 and poor deals by general manager Howie Roseman, the front office is still reaping the repercussions.

 Historically speaking, the salary cap increases each year.
 In fact, 2011 was the only year it decreased — until 2021.
-Due to revenue loss from the COVID-19 pandemic, the projected salary cap for the 2021 season is $175 million (down from $198 million in 2020).
-Fortunately, the Eagles can bring over $22.7 million in cap space from the 2020 season resulting in a projected salary cap of $197.7 million.
+Due to revenue loss from the COVID-19 pandemic, the salary cap for the 2021 season is $182.5 million (down from $198 million in 2020).
+Fortunately, the Eagles brought $22.7 million in cap space from the 2020 season resulting in an adjusted salary cap of $206.9 million.

-But…as it stands, the Eagles have 64 players on their contract, with the top 51 equating to approximately $250 million in salaries.
+But…as it stands, the Eagles have 93 players on their roster, with the top 51 equating to approximately $204 million in salaries.
 As of March 21, 2021, Philadelphia has $2.6 million in cap space remaining; so, where has all the money gone?

-Below is a look at the top 10 highest paid Eagles players for 2021, some of which may save Philadelphia money if they decide to part ways prior to the 2021-2022 season.
+Below is a look at what the top 10 highest paid Eagles players will make this year.
+Some of which may save Philadelphia money if they decide to part ways prior to the 2021-2022 season.

 In 2016, Fletcher Cox signed a six-year contract extension worth $103 million with $63 million guaranteed.